 The losses that families experience are manifold and may include losses of role, responsibility and self-worth.
 Emotional and psychological support at such times aims to reduce isolation and to facilitate communication between partners and family.
 It involves recalling happy memories whilst accepting the grief experienced in the loss or anticipated loss of their precious child.

 The child’s siblings also require specific support in their unique journey as the sibling of a child with a life-limiting condition who may die.
 The impact upon siblings can be great with emotional, psychosocial and educational consequences.
 However families who feel well supported often report coming through such difficult times stronger.
-It is important that siblings needs are acknowledged and addressed by generic and where needed, more specialist services in a timely way.
+It is important that sibling’s needs are acknowledged and addressed by generic and where needed, more specialist services in a timely way.

 The needs of the young person themselves will change as their journey progresses and as they develop emotionally and cognitively.
 Such needs should be reviewed regularly and developmentally appropriate, sensitive support offered in a readily accessible manner.
 This may involve input from within their local team, for example from a play specialist, or access to specialist services.
 At times specialist input will be needed to manage sudden changes and devastating news.
 Families would benefit from services being able to respond urgently at such times.

 At all times, whether working directly with the child, siblings or parents, it is important that the child’s team works together and communicates well across all care settings to deliver tailored, compassionate care to support the families unique needs.
-The tangible evidence of teams working together effectively to support their child’s and families needs can help to assure families that the very best possible care is being given to them, and that their needs are acknowledged.
+The tangible evidence of teams working together effectively to support their child’s and family’s needs can help to assure families that the very best possible care is being given to them, and that their needs are acknowledged.
 This can in turn support their emotional and psychological needs at such a difficult time in their lives and help to provide a foundation to support them as they try to move forwards together in their new future.

 2-9